jfrog/research/blog/wow-niceCool-low.md

 ---
-title: dfkjghkfjdhg
+title: Remote asdasd execution in Ansible
 published: true
 description: This is a sample blog post.
 It includes a variety of example points to show what your articles will look like out of the box.
-tags: test
-date_published: "2022-01-01"
+date_published: "2021-06-27"
+xray_id: XRAY-10002
+vul_id: CVE-2021-12346
+severity: low
+discovered_by: Simon Hollander
 og_image: ./og/ogImage.png
 ---